arzmn/Gigazit-Take-Home-Challenge-Image-to-Pixel-Conversion/README.md

 # Gigazit-Take-Home-Challenge-Image-to-Pixel-Conversion
 A working Python script that converts images into a representation of their constituent pixels.

-# Image to Pixel Conversion
+# 1. Direct Pixel Extraction

 ## Approach
 This script uses the direct pixel extraction approach to convert an image into its pixel representation.
 The image is loaded using the Pillow library and converted to a grayscale image.
 The pixel values are extracted and stored in a list.
 It also outputs a .txt file with pixel information.